day8/re-frame/docs/MentalModelOmnibus.md

 Every re-frame app will have a different set of `events` and your job is to design exactly the right ones for any given app you build.
 These `events` will be the "language of the system".
-They'll represent "intent" (generally the user's).
+They'll represent "intent" - generally the user's.
 They'll provide the eloquence.

 And they are data.